soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

-# Repository Cloud Storage (WE)
+# Repository Storage (WE)

-??? open question: probably not all components below should be part of cloud storage, we can restructure chapters and components based on what's the real expectation
+??? open question: probably not all components below should be part of storage, we can restructure chapters and components based on what's the real expectation

 - asset and feature identification
 - backup